White Mughals: Production

-The usage of memoirs and chronicles in Urdu and Persian (the court language of India at the time) were used as sources for the writing of the book.
-Dalrymple collected these by retrieving it from the cellars and back rooms of secondhand booksellers in India.
+Memoirs and chronicles in Urdu and Persian (the court language of India at the time) were used as sources for the writing of the book.
+Dalrymple collected these by retrieving them from the cellars and back rooms of secondhand booksellers in India.
+Dalrymple originally hoped to write a positive story about the East India Company but soured on the subject as he dove into the group's activities in India.
+He dedicated the book to Bruce Wannell for the latter's help with translation of source texts in Persian and for providing insight into the Muslim world.

-Popular culture
+Popular culture and adaptations

 In August 2011, William Dalrymple announced that Ralph Fiennes would direct and star in the movie version of White Mughals.
+Nothing seems to have come of this project, but in 2015 a BBC documentary was released which retold the story specifically of Khair-un-Nissa Begum and Kirkpatrick and was presented by Dalrymple.